thrnz/docker-wireguard-pia/README.md

 * KEEPALIVE = 25

 If defined, PersistentKeepalive will be set to this in the Wireguard config.
+* VPNDNS = 8.8.8.8, 8.8.4.4

+Use these DNS servers once the VPN comes up.
+Defaults to PIA's DNS servers if not specified.

 ## Notes
 * PIA doesn't support Wireguard connections outside of their official app at this stage (June 2020), so use at your own risk.